Bjørn Johansen (footballer): International career

 Johansen played international matches for various Norwegian youth international teams, and played for the under-20 team in the 1989 FIFA World Youth Championship.
 Johansen played 15 matches for Norway U21, but he was never capped for the senior team.

 Coaching career

 On 19 November 2010, the Third Division side Finnsnes announced that they had hired as head coach from the 2011-season onwards.
 The club won promotion to the Second Division in Johansen's first season as head coach.

+Johansen was the manager of Fredrikstad FK and secured promotion to the 2021 1. divisjon.
+He was sacked during the 2022 season.
+He was hired by the Football Association of Norway as head coach of the Norway U16 national team.

 Personal life

 Johansen got his nickname Bummen by his brother when he was a child.

 After Johansen's retirement in 2005, he has worked as a sports commentator for the Norwegian TV 2.